rstumpner/ansible-role-cisco-template/readme.md

 https://gitlab.com/rstumpner/ansible-role-cisco-template/-/issues

 ## How to Contribute
-Just open up an issue or get in contact.
+Just open up an issue or get in contact via email.
 Actually it is under havy development and there are many ideas to contribute to this project.

 ## License:
     MIT / BSD